aikosumarno/ACED/README.md

 ### Why study using flashcards?

-Flashcards are a form of learning that engages our *active recall*.
-It improves our memory retention and helps us build connections with the material.
+Flashcards are a form of learning that engages our **active recall**.
+It improves our *memory retention* and helps us *build connections* with the material.
-It is also useful for visual learners like myself or students who have a short retention span and have a hard time reading long texts.
+It is also useful for *visual learners* like myself or students who have a short retention span and have a hard time reading long texts.
 By implementing flashcards as a rewarding game, it will also build the competitive spirit within the user and make learning more fun.

-User Story:
+### User Story:
-- item 1
-- item 2
-- item 3
+- As a user I want to be able to add more cards into my deck of flashcards.
+- As a user I want to be able to see the cards in my current deck of flashcards.
+- As a user I want to be able to delete a card from my deck of flashcards.
+- As a user I want to be able to edit the details of a card in my deck of flashcards.
+- As a user I want to be able to add a new deck of flashcards into my collection.